Up

 Download the VaRtools Additional Samples

-Before you download the add-in (which contains VaRtools) or the additional samples spreadsheet note that by downloading either of these products you signify your assent to these Terms of Use.
-In particular note that the add-in is for your private use only.
-(Contact Peter Hoadley for corporate/commercial license enquiries.)
+By downloading the Finance Add-in for Excel you signify your assent to these Terms of Use.
+In particular note that the Finance Add-in for Excel is for your private use only.
+(Contact Hoadley Trading & Investment Tools for corporate/commercial license enquiries.)

 Note: